philion/powerenv/man/powerenv.toml.1.md

 ## [whitelist]

-Specifying whitelist directives marks specific directory hierarchies or specific directories as "trusted" -- direnv will evaluate any matching .envrc files regardless of whether they have been specifically allowed. **This feature should be used with great care**, as anyone with the ability to write files to that directory (including collaborators on VCS repositories) will be able to execute arbitrary code on your computer.
+Specifying whitelist directives marks specific directory hierarchies or specific directories as "trusted" -- powerenv will evaluate any matching .envrc files regardless of whether they have been specifically allowed. **This feature should be used with great care**, as anyone with the ability to write files to that directory (including collaborators on VCS repositories) will be able to execute arbitrary code on your computer.

 There are two types of whitelist directives supported:

 ### `prefix`

 Accepts an array of strings.
-If any of the strings in this list are a prefix of an .envrc file's absolute path, that file will be implicitly allowed, regardless of contents or past usage of `direnv allow` or `direnv deny`.
+If any of the strings in this list are a prefix of an .envrc file's absolute path, that file will be implicitly allowed, regardless of contents or past usage of `powerenv allow` or `powerenv deny`.

 Example: